mangalam-research/salve/README.rst

 Running salve's tests **additionally** requires that the development dependencies be installed.
 Please see the `<package.json>`_ file for details regarding these dependencies.
-Note that the following packages must be installed so that their executables are in your path:
+Note that ``gulp`` should be installed so that its executable is in your path.
+Either this, or you will have to execute ``./node_modules/.bin/gulp``

-* grunt-cli (to launch grunt)
-* semver-sync
-* jison

 If you want to contribute to salve, your code will have to pass the checks listed in `<.glerbl/repo_conf.py>`_.
 So you either have to